 2. Get Care for Your Diabetes

-Your health care team or doctor is your primary resource for getting the care you need to live well with diabetes.
+Your doctor is your main resource for getting the care you need to live well with diabetes.
 Your treatment may include:

 Medication.
 Whether or not you need medication to help treat your diabetes depends on your symptoms, complications, blood sugar, and other issues.

-Monitoring your diabetes.
-Your health care team can teach you how to monitor your blood sugar and show you what to do to avoid highs and lows.
+Monitoring your blood sugar.
+Your doctor can teach you how to monitor your blood sugar and show you what to do to avoid highs and lows.

-Diabetes raises your risk for conditions that may affect your eyes, nerves, heart, teeth, and more.
+Diabetes makes you more likely to get conditions that may affect your eyes, nerves, heart, teeth, and more.
 This is why you want to keep track of your diabetes ABCs.

-A1c.
-This test measures your average blood sugar over the last two or three months.
+"A" stands for A1c.
+This test measures your average blood sugar over the past 2 or 3 months.
 Your aim is to keep your A1c around 7 without risking low blood sugar.
 Your doctor can help.

-Blood pressure.
-If you have diabetes, you are at a greater risk of developing high blood pressure, which can lead to other serious conditions.
-To be certain that your blood pressure is at a healthy rate, have it checked two to four times a year.
+"B" stands for blood pressure.
+If you have diabetes, you are more likely to get high blood pressure, which can lead to other serious conditions.
+Get your blood pressure checked two to four times a year.

-Cholesterol.
-Having diabetes can also put you at risk for high cholesterol -- a risk factor for heart disease and stroke.
-Be sure to have your cholesterol checked (fasting lipid profile) at least once every year.
+"C" stands for cholesterol.
+Having diabetes can also put you at risk for high cholesterol, which makes heart disease and stroke more likely.
+Get your cholesterol checked at least once every year.

 Get the latest Diabetes newsletter delivered to your inbox!